Petra Rivera-Rideau

 Interdisciplinary scholar studying race and ethnic identities and popular culture in Latin America and U.S. Latina/o communities.

-I am working on a new book project about contemporary globalization of Latin music and the groundbreaking success of Spanish-language artists in the mainstream with my colleague Vanessa Díaz at Loyola Marymount University.
-Together, we created the Bad Bunny Syllabus, a website that provides resources that contextualize Bad Bunny’s success in relation to Puerto Rican politics, reggaetón histories, and Latin crossovers.
-I recently served as a consultant for the videos about the history of reggaetón that Bad Bunny incorporated into his historic Coachella headlining set.
-I also developed one of the first courses about Bad Bunny in the United States which I teach regularly: AMST 323: Bad Bunny: Race, Gender, and Empire in Reggaetón.
+In 2023, Vanessa Díaz and Dr. Rivera-Rideau created the Bad Bunny Syllabus, a website that provides resources that contextualize reggaetón artist Bad Bunny’s success in relation to Puerto Rican politics, reggaetón histories, and Latin crossovers.
+She recently served as a consultant for the videos about the history of reggaetón that Bad Bunny incorporated into his historic Coachella headlining set.
+She also developed one of the first courses about Bad Bunny in the United States which she teaches regularly at Wellesley College: AMST 323: Bad Bunny: Race, Gender, and Empire in Reggaetón.

-I frequently comment on reggaetón in the media, both in the US and internationally.
-My work has been featured in news outlets such as NPR, Agence France-Presse, El País (Spain), CBS News, and Rolling Stone.
-I have written for the Washington Post and PBS’s American Experience.
-Most recently, I wrote an accompanying essay that is archived with Daddy Yankee’s recording of “Gasolina” in the National Recording Registry of the Library of Congress.
+Dr. Rivera-Rideau frequently comments on reggaetón in the media, both in the US and internationally.
+She has been featured in news outlets such as NPR, Agence France-Presse, El País (Spain), CBS News, O Globo (Brazil), El Nuevo Día (Puerto Rico), and Rolling Stone.
+She has written for the Washington Post and PBS’s American Experience.
+She also had the honor of writing the accompanying essay that is archived with Daddy Yankee’s recording of “Gasolina” in the National Recording Registry of the Library of Congress.

 Education